 Medicare announced today that it has implemented a $300 threshold for some tort liability subrogation cases.
-This is huge news for accident lawyers who often get bogged down trying to reach a settlement in claims where there is some minor Medicare payment out there that “could” be related to the car accident.
+This is monumental news for accident lawyers who often get bogged down trying to settle in claims where there is some minor Medicare payment out there that “could” be related to the car accident.

 Accordingly, Medicare will no longer claim subrogation in car accident and most other tort claims when: